nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Editing a single field

 We understand the edit command can be a little tedious to use if you only want to edit a single field of a client profile.
 Hence, we have provided a shortcut for you to edit a single field of a client profile.
 This command is special because its command word is the same as the field you want to edit.
-For example, if you want to edit the name of a client profile, you can use the ***name*** command.

 **Format**
 ```text